Chlorine Allergy - Vitamin C Treatment

 Chlorine Allergy Treatment --

-Allergic to chlorine?
 According to allergists, people do not have a “chlorine allergy” but rather a reaction to chlorine.
 Chlorine reacts with your skin cells, leaving a layer of chlorine on the surface of your skin.
+(Technically, this is a layer of chloramines but people say "chlorine" so I'll use that word here).
 You may notice that you smell like chlorine?
 That’s because you are still covered in chlorine.
 Chlorine reactions may include itchy, red skin or itchy bumps -- the same things we call chlorine allergy.
+See also Chlorine Itch.
 Fortunately, the answer is pretty simple: do a better job washing the chlorine off of you after swimming.

 “Chlorine reactions may include itchy, red skin or hives (itchy bumps).
 This is not an allergy but is actually "irritant dermatitis" (like a chemical burn), caused by hypersensitivity to this natural irritant.
 Chlorine is also drying to the skin and can irritate existing dermatitis.”